OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Self_Test.md

 Functional group | Assessment
 Purpose | Course element for integration of a learning resource "test" into a course Assessable | yes
-Specialty / Note | pre-configured course element "Test"
+Specialty / Note | Pre-configured course element "Test"

 Like the "Test", the course element "Self-test" uses the learning resource Test and is configured and set up similarly.
 The main difference is that there is no option "passed/failed" and the tab "Highscore" is omitted.